 The College District's Board of Trustees placed Measure A before the voters as a "Proposition 39" bond measure which requires a 55% vote for passage rather than the 66% required by a standard bond measure.
 "Proposition 39" bond measures (Education Code 15282(a)) require that the language of the ballot include a list of the proposed projects to be completed with bond funds.
 Proposition 39 also establishes the requirement for a "citizens' oversight committee" to oversee how bond funds were expended, to conduct and/or review performance and financial audits, and to report to the public on their findings.
-The College District refers to its "citizens' oversight committee" as the "Bond Oversight Committee" (BOC).
+The College District refers to its "citizens' oversight committee" and the committee of the term.